 - a.
-Describe the specific activities that will take place during this upcoming grant period to ensure sustainability. - b.
-List the current funding sources and amount of funding for your organization. - c.
-Identify potential state, federal, and/or private funding streams for program support.
+Describe the specific activities that will take place during this upcoming grant period to ensure sustainability, including any barriers for the program and how the organization intends to address said issues - b.
+List the current juvenile related funding sources (state, federal, and/or private) and amount of funding for your organization. - c.
+Identify potential state, federal, and/or private funding streams for program support. - d.

-- d.
 Identify any staff or volunteers that have assigned, dedicated efforts towards sustainability. - e.
 Identify potential ways to increase current evidence-based service capacity for target population. - f.
 Describe any local actions taken to specifically support evidence-based services.